 One of the greatest innovations with sports betting has been the introduction of live sports betting.
 In the not so distant past, once a sporting event started, the bookmaker closed his book, and it was “no more bets”.
 Today, however, betting takes place during the action with bets accepted up to the end of the game.

 This opens up the exciting possibility of being able to watch the action and decide your bets based on what is taking place.
 If the opposition right full-back is having a shocker, you can use this information in real-time to predict a score in the next five minutes.
-Alternatively, if a team has had a player sent off, they are likely to lose the game, so this can be a great tactic while betting live.
+Alternatively, if a team has had a player sent off, they are likely to lose the game.

 Huge range of in-play markets